Toledo vs. Ball State NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- Saturday's over/under is 9.8 points higher than the combined 46.7 PPG average of the two teams.

-- The 58 points per game these two squads have allowed to opponents this season are 1.5 more than the 56.5 total in this contest.
+- The two teams combine to average 46.7 points per game, 9.8 less than the total in this contest.

-- The average total in Rockets games this season is 57.3, 0.8 points more than Saturday's over/under of 56.5.
+- This contest's over/under is 1.5 points fewer than the 58 these two squads combine to give up per game in 2021.

 - The 55.5 PPG average total in Cardinals games this season is 1.0 point fewer than this game's over/under.